Updated February 2023

 Looking to become an addiction counsellor?
 Improving the lives of people battling problems with drugs or alcohol can be immensely rewarding.

 And the need for these professionals is higher than ever.
-CTV News reported that the number of opioid overdoses in Winnipeg was twice as high in the first half of 2020 compared to the same period in 2019.
+CTV News reported that the number of deaths attributed to drugs have more than doubled in Manitoba compared to pre-pandemic times.

-Plus, the Manitoba government estimates there will be 300 new job openings for family, marriage, and other related counsellors throughout the province over the next few years.
+Plus, the Manitoba government estimates there will be more than 300 new job openings for family, marriage, and other related counsellors throughout the province between 2021 and 2025.

 But what does it take to become an addiction counsellor?
 How can you get started in this field?